HansT01/timeprofiles/README.md

 @TimeProfiler.profile_method
 ```

-The **display_profiles** static method can then be called to display all time profiles, ordered by a specified column.
+The **display_profiles** static method is used to display all time profiles, ordered by a specified column.

 ```
 Name        Calls    Average (ms)    Longest (ms)    Total elapsed (ms)